Involuta/Blazarang/README.md

 Greg’s trying to take a break from thinking about the future
 X: “Impossible!
 You MUST be cheating!”
 Greg: “X, X, X. You just don’t recognize skill when you see it.”
-X: *leans forward* “I will hurl you a hundred light years into the Great Void.”
+X: *leans forward* “I will hurl you five hundred light years into the void.”
-Greg: *puts his finger to X’s lips* “Shh…Just hush and take this beating like a good boy.”
+Greg: *puts his finger to X’s face* “Shh…Just hush and take this beating like a good boy.”
 X: “WHAT?!” *X’s face flames up*
 Greg: *pulls his finger away in pain* “ow, oof, ah”
 Pilot: *politely* “If you really think Greg’s cheating, maybe we can restart the game-” Meanwhile, Greg shakes his finger and tries blowing on it, but nothing happens
 X: “HELL NO.” *to Greg* “If my legitimate hard work and skill can beat your cheating, you won’t ever talk shit again.” *X makes his play*
 Meanwhile, no name taps Pilot with his foot
-Greg: *looks at his cards* “Believe whatever you want, hothead, but the truth is, I’m playing fair and square.” *Greg makes his play* “Your move, Big Nate.”
+Greg: *looks at his cards* “Believe whatever you want, hothead, but the truth is, I’m playing fair and square.” *Greg makes his play* “Your move, big Nate.”
 Meanwhile, Pilot opens a small portal beside no name that links to a spot behind X’s hand, allowing no name to see X’s cards No name: *makes his play*
 Greg: *GASP*